ReallyNguyen/WhatSupper/README.md

 # Description

 WhatSupper is an app that gets AI-generated recipes from flyers, plan meals effortlessly, and save money and time.
 Discover and share budget-friendly recipes to make life easier on your schedule and wallet.
+Currently not working due to no funds for openai.

 # Members